Spatio-temporal fusion of reanalysis and in situ data for censored threshold exceedances of PM2.5: Data

 \section{Data}

 \PMp{} \emph{in situ} data in the UK are provided by the Automatic Urban and Rural Network (AURN), a nationwide network of observation stations for monitoring atmospheric composition.
-The AURN was established to assess compliance with the UK’s Ambient Air Quality Directives (\url{https://uk-air.defra.gov.uk/networks/network-info?view=aurn}).
+The AURN was established to assess compliance with the UK's Ambient Air Quality Directives (\url{https://uk-air.defra.gov.uk/networks/network-info?view=aurn}).
 Of the 171 active stations, 26 are located in the Greater London area, representing a higher spatial density compared to other regions.
 For this study, we focus on data from the year 2022, the most recent publicly available dataset from the AURN.
 Among the 26 stations in Greater London, only 12 recorded observations for more than 75\% of the days in 2022.

+Gridded CAMS atmospheric composition reanalysis data for \PMp{} were obtained from the ECMWF Atmospheric Composition Reanalysis 4 (EAC4) dataset, from the Copernicus Atmosphere Monitoring Service (CAMS; \url{https://ads.atmosphere.copernicus.eu/datasets/cams-global-reanalysis-eac4?tab=overview}).
+More precisely, EAC4 is a CAMS atmospheric composition reanalysis product (CAMSRA), which we use as a gridded background field.
+Its native horizontal resolution is approximately $0.75^\circ$, i.e., around 80 km over the study region.
+Alternative higher-resolution CAMS near-real-time products are available; however, CAMSRA provides a stable, fully documented baseline that is straightforward to reproduce and extend to multi-year analyses, which motivates our choice.
+It is important to note that, for aerosols and near-surface PM, this product should be interpreted as a model-based reanalysis informed by data assimilation, rather than as a direct observational analogue of the \emph{in situ} measurements.

-Remote-sensing observations for \PMp{} were obtained from the ECMWF Atmospheric Composition Reanalysis 4 (EAC4) dataset, from the Copernicus Atmosphere Monitoring Service (CAMS; \url{https://ads.atmosphere.copernicus.eu/datasets/cams-global-reanalysis-eac4?tab=overview}). {To align with air quality guidelines (AQGs), data from both sources were aggregated into 24-hour means.
-Figure~\ref{fig:DF_AURN_EAC4_map} illustrates the locations of both data sources: crosses represent centroids of the EAC4 grid, coloured circles mark the locations of the AURN observation stations, and coloured triangles indicate the nearest EAC4 grid centroid to each of the 12 AURN stations.}
+{To align with air quality guidelines (AQGs), data from both sources were aggregated into 24-hour means.
+Figure~\ref{fig:DF_AURN_EAC4_map} illustrates the locations of both data sources: crosses represent centroids of the CAMSRA grid, coloured circles mark the locations of the AURN observation stations, and coloured triangles indicate the nearest CAMSRA grid centroid to each of the 12 AURN stations.}